🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Budget Guide — What Spain Costs

-• Overall value: Spain is one of the best-value destinations in Western Europe — cheaper than France, marginally cheaper than Italy (outside tourist hot spots), and significantly cheaper than the UK or Scandinavia.
-Madrid and Barcelona command the highest prices; Andalusia, Galicia, and Castile are significantly cheaper.
-Budget approximately EUR 100–200 per person per day for a comfortable mid-range experience (3-star hotel, two meals, activities, and transport).
+• Overall value: Spain is one of the best-value destinations in Western Europe — cheaper than France, marginally cheaper than Italy (outside hot spots), and significantly cheaper than the UK or Scandinavia.
+Madrid and Barcelona are the priciest; Andalusia, Galicia and Castile are significantly cheaper.
+Budget roughly EUR 100–200 per person per day for a comfortable mid-range experience.

 • Accommodation: Budget hostel (private room): EUR 40–80/night.
-Mid-range hotel (3-star, city centre): EUR 90–180/night.
-Boutique (4-star): EUR 160–320/night.
-Paradores — the network of historic hotels in converted castles, palaces, and monasteries (paradores.es) — start from EUR 80–110/night and represent the finest value heritage accommodation in Spain; the Parador de Granada (inside the Alhambra complex — the only hotel on the site — EUR 250–450/night, but also the only hotel that allows guests to visit the Alhambra grounds before and after public opening hours) is the most coveted hotel in Spain.
-Seville during Semana Santa (Holy Week) and Feria de Abril: prices triple; book 6–12 months ahead for these periods.
+Mid-range 3-star: EUR 90–180/night.
+Boutique 4-star: EUR 160–320/night.
+Paradores — historic hotels in castles, palaces and monasteries (paradores.es) — from EUR 80–110/night, the finest value heritage accommodation in Spain; the Parador de Granada (the only hotel inside the Alhambra complex — EUR 250–450/night) is the most coveted hotel in Spain.
+Seville during Semana Santa and Feria de Abril: prices triple; book 6–12 months ahead.

-• Food — the remarkable value: The menú del día (the fixed-price lunch menu — available at almost every Spanish restaurant from 2–4pm Monday–Friday, covering a first course, second course, dessert, bread, and a drink for EUR 10–15) is the most extraordinary food value in Europe and arguably the world.
-A full three-course lunch with wine at a quality restaurant in Madrid costs EUR 12–18 on the menú del día.
-A proper dinner at a quality restaurant with wine: EUR 35–60 per person.
-The premium tier (Disfrutar, El Celler de Can Roca, DiverXO — Madrid’s three-Michelin-star restaurant by chef David Muñoz): EUR 200–350 per person for a full tasting menu.
+• Food — the remarkable value: The menú del día (fixed-price lunch at almost every restaurant 2–4pm Mon–Fri — a first course, second course, dessert, bread and a drink for EUR 10–15) is the most extraordinary food value in Europe.
+A proper dinner with wine at a quality restaurant: EUR 35–60 per person.
+The premium tier (Disfrutar, El Celler de Can Roca, DiverXO): EUR 200–350 per person.

-• Key paid attractions: The Alhambra EUR 19 (alhambra-tickets.es), the Sagrada Família EUR 26–36 (sagradafamilia.org), the Prado Museum EUR 15 (free 6–8pm Mon–Sat), the Guggenheim Bilbao EUR 18, the Mezquita-Catedral de Córdoba EUR 13, the Real Alcázar de Seville EUR 14.50, Casa Batlló EUR 35, the Reina Sofía (Guernica) EUR 12 (free 7–9pm Mon, Wed–Sat and Sunday 1:30pm–close).
-The Picasso Museum in Barcelona (EUR 14 — free on Thursday evenings and the first Sunday of each month).
-Pre-booking is mandatory for the Alhambra and Sagrada Família; strongly recommended for the Reina Sofía (Guernica), Casa Batlló, and the Bilbao Guggenheim in peak season.
+• Key paid attractions: The Alhambra around EUR 22 full day visit (tickets.alhambra-patronato.es), the Sagrada Família EUR 26–36 (sagradafamilia.org), the Prado EUR 15 (free 6–8pm Mon–Sat), the Guggenheim Bilbao EUR 18, the Mezquita-Catedral de Córdoba EUR 13, the Real Alcázar de Seville EUR 14.50, Casa Batlló EUR 35, the Reina Sofía (Guernica) EUR 12 (free 7–9pm Mon, Wed–Sat and Sunday afternoon).
+The Picasso Museum in Barcelona (EUR 14 — free Thursday evenings and the first Sunday monthly).
+Pre-booking is mandatory for the Alhambra and Sagrada Família; strongly recommended for the Reina Sofía, Casa Batlló and the Bilbao Guggenheim in peak season.

-• Tipping: Spain does not have a tipping culture equivalent to the USA.
-Rounding up the bill or leaving EUR 1–3 for a casual meal and EUR 3–5 for a quality restaurant dinner is appreciated but never expected.
+• Tipping: Spain does not have a US-style tipping culture.
+Rounding up, or EUR 1–3 for a casual meal and EUR 3–5 for a quality dinner, is appreciated but never expected.
 For tapas bar counter service: no tip required.
-For a long, formal dinner: 5–10% is generous and appreciated.
-The “menú del día” price never includes a tip; the full sit-down dinner price does not include a service charge in most Spanish restaurants.
-If you received exceptional service, leave something; if you received ordinary competent service, leaving nothing is completely normal.
+For a long, formal dinner: 5–10% is generous.
+Leaving nothing after ordinary competent service is completely normal.

-• The España Pass (Renfe): The Eurail Spain Pass (available to non-EU residents including Australians — at eurail.com) provides a set number of AVE travel days within a specific period (3 days within 1 month from EUR 199; 10 days within 2 months from EUR 489).
-For a trip involving 4+ AVE journeys, the pass can represent value; for 1–3 AVE journeys, individual tickets booked in advance at renfe.com are almost always cheaper.
-Calculate based on your specific itinerary before buying.
+• The Eurail Spain Pass: Available to non-EU residents including Australians (eurail.com), it provides a set number of AVE travel days within a period (3 days within 1 month from EUR 199; 10 days within 2 months from EUR 489).
+For 4+ AVE journeys the pass can represent value; for 1–3 journeys, individual tickets booked ahead at renfe.com are almost always cheaper.
+Calculate against your specific itinerary.

 Day by Day